smadhukumar/kafka/target/target.md

 ## Introduction

-This lab walks you through the steps to create an Oracle Cloud Infrastructure (OCI) GoldenGate deployment.
+In this lab, you learn to create the Autonomous Transaction Processing (ATP) and Apache Kafka connections and then assign them to OCI GoldenGate deployments.

 Estimated time: 5 minutes